AppSlope/coreboilerplate/README.md

 ## What is coreboilerplate?

 `coreboilerplate` is an ASP.NET Core 5.0 Boilerplate Template that helps you create complete web applications by following best code practices and various Clean Architecture principles.
-Basically, a much easy-to-understand variant of abp.

 ## Dedicated Documentation